sunpy/sunpy/doc/source/dev.rst

  git checkout branchname

 (or alternatively, :command:`git checkout -b branchname` will accomplish the above).

 Developers should create new branches for the features they are working on.
-When they have finished making changes and the code has been tested and verified to be working well, the code can be merged back into the main trunk.
+When they have finished making changes and the code has been tested and verified to be working well, the code can be merged back into the SunPy master repo.
 When multiple developers are working on SunPy at the same time, care should be taken to avoid merging problems.
-Each user should keep a copy of the trunk on their own machine.
 Each day, the programmer can use :command:`git fetch upstream` followed by :command:`git merge upstream/master` to include any recent changes made by other developers.

 Example Workflow
 ^^^^^^^^^^^^^^^^